dentproject/hldd/baseline-network-linux-hld.md

 New platform support should follow modern coding styles from the beginning (e.g. kernel coding style for modules).

-## Design

-![example layering with operating layers on top like meta-dent, the proposed hardware support layer in the middle, and base Yocto and Open Embedded layers at the bottom](images/layering-example.png "layering example")

-### OS-agnostic hardware platform support

-To allow sharing the platform support between different operating systems, the support is contained in an independent repository.
-It should allow easy building and installation outside of OS distribution build systems, and allow building and development on-device.

-Any packaging decisions like if or and how to split up individual platform support should be up to the OS distribution packaging it.

-### Yocto based example and testing OS

-To allow quick testing and easy extension for other users, an example implementation and support layer for Yocto will be provided.
-It will contain all basic building blocks for creating an installable image:

-- recipes for the basic kernel mentioned above and for platform support
-- class and image recipe for an ONIE installable image
-- machine definitions as generic OS-based

 ### Kernel recipe and configuration handling